brauliobo/ruby-livesync/README.md

 ```
 yay -S ruby-livesync
 ```

-### Configuration
-After installation, you'll need to configure ruby-livesync for use.
-Configuration file should be placed in `/etc/livesync/`.
-Start by copying the sample configuration file at [config/sample.rb](config/sample.rb) to `/etc/livesync/config.rb`.

 ### System Service Setup
 ruby-livesync can be run as a system service using systemd.
 A [standard unit file](livesync.service) is provided within the AUR package